 Substantial misrepresentation is prohibited in all forms, including those used in advertising or promotional materials and those used in the marketing or sale of instructional courses or programs offered by the college.

-Substantial Misrepresentation - any false, erroneous or misleading statement that the institution, a representative of the institution, or a covered service provider makes “directly or indirectly” to a student, prospective student, member of the public, accrediting agency, state agency, or U.S. Department of Education
+Substantial misrepresentation – Any false, erroneous or misleading statement that the institution, a representative of the institution or a covered service provider makes directly or indirectly to a student, prospective student, member of the public, accrediting agency, state agency or the U.S. Department of Education

-Alleged misrepresentation may be reported to the Senior Vice President for Enrollment and Student Services.
+Alleged misrepresentation may be reported to the Office of Accreditation and Compliance at [email protected].